jim-easterbrook/pywws/src/doc/guides/livelogging.rst

 Note the use of the ``'T'`` flag -- this tells pywws to send the template result to Twitter instead of uploading it to your ftp site.

+It's probably best not to add all of these at once.
+You could start by uploading one file to your web site, then when that's working add the remaining web site files.
+You can add Twitter and other services later on.

 .. versionadded:: 14.05.dev1211
    ``[cron name]`` sections.
    If you need more flexibility in when tasks are done you can use ``[cron name]`` sections.